Closed-Form Expressions of Ergodic Capacity and MMSE Achievable Sum Rate for MIMO Jacobi and Rayleigh Fading Channels: Ergodic capacity of MIMO Rayleigh channel

+The ergodic capacity of the MIMO Rayleigh fading channel was extensively examined in order to provide a compact mathematical expression in several papers \cite{telatar,icc2003,oyman,simon,kiessling,maaref}.
+In \cite{icc2003,oyman}, the ergodic capacity is provided using the Christoffel-Darboux kernel, and the authors replaced the Laguerre polynomials by their expressions which is a known fact in invariant random matrix models.
+In \cite{simon,kiessling,maaref}, authors derived a closed form expression of moment generating function (MGF) so that the ergodic capacity may be derived by taking the first derivative.
+However, this expression of MGF relies on the Cauchy-Binet Theorem and only gives a hypergeometric function of matrix arguments \cite{gross}, from which by derivatives, we can get again an alternating sum coming from the determinant.
+Consequently, we can not derive the new proposed expression of the ergodic capacity \eqref{new_telatar} from this sum.

-Using the limiting transition \eqref{LimTra} between Jacobi and Laguerre polynomials, we give another expression for the ergodic capacity expressions of the Gaussian (wireless) MIMO channels.
+Using the limiting transition \eqref{LimTra} between Jacobi and Laguerre polynomials, we are able to give another expression for the ergodic capacity expression of the wireless MIMO Rayleigh fading channel.
 Indeed, it was shown in \cite{Aris,Aris06}, that the parameter $b$ in \eqref{new_exp_EC} can be interpreted as the power loss through the optical fiber.
 Therefore, as $b$ becomes large, the channel matrix $\textbf{H}$ in \eqref{MIMO_input_output_relation} starts to look like a complex Gaussian matrix with independent and identically distributed entries.
-As a matter of fact, the Jacobi MIMO channel approaches the Gaussian MIMO channel in the large $b$-limit corresponding to infinite power loss through the optical fiber.
-In particular, the ergodic capacity \eqref{new_exp_EC} converges as $b \rightarrow \infty$ to the ergodic capacity of the Gaussian MIMO channel already considered by Telatar in \cite[Theorem 2]{telatar} and we obtain:
+As a matter of fact, the MIMO Jacobi fading channel approaches the MIMO Rayleigh fading channel in the large $b$-limit corresponding to infinite power loss through the optical fiber.
+In particular, the ergodic capacity \eqref{new_exp_EC} converges as $b \rightarrow \infty$ to the ergodic capacity of the uncorrelated MIMO Rayleigh fading channel already considered by Telatar in \cite[Theorem 2]{telatar}, and we are able to derive the following new result.